 A good example of when this sort of contact would make sense is in the case of a project where the actual participants will be people with minimal literacy levels who are being contacted by, say, a charity or social welfare organisation.
 Checking with that sponsor to see if they are happy with the wording of the PICFs can save weeks of revisions and new Amendment applications

-HRECs are required, by the National Statement, to ensure all applications meet the requirement for 'research merit and integrity'.
+HRECs are required by the National Statement on Ethical Conduct in Human Research to ensure all applications meet the requirement for 'research merit and integrity'.
 In Section1, the National Statement says, quite unequivocally: "Unless proposed research has merit, and the researchers who are to carry out the research have integrity, the involvement of human participants in the research cannot be ethically justifiable".

 This very clear message is, however, later made rather less clear by Section 1.2, which says: "Where prior peer review has judged that a project has research merit, the question of its research merit is no longer subject to the judgement of those ethically reviewing the research".